-Example 1 Interpreting a Double Bar Graph [Continued] Solution

-- Fewer urban people are very happy than are happy.
-The same is true for rural people. - About 10 more urban people out of every 100 are happy than are very happy. - About 5 more rural people out of every 100 are happy than are very happy. - A greater fraction of rural people than urban people are very happy.

-I knew I could make these comparisons:

-- · very happy people who are urban compared to very happy people who are rural - happy people who are urban compared to happy people who are rural
+Example 1 Interpreting a Doub le Bar Graph [Continued] Solution Thinking Fewer urban people are very happy than are happy.
+The same is true for rural people.
+About 10 more urban people out of every 100 are happy than are very happy.
+About 5 more rural people out of every 100 are happy than are very happy.
+A greater fraction of rural people than urban people are very happy.
+I knew I could make these comparisons: • urban people who are very happy compared to urban people who are happy • rural people who are very happy compared to rural people who are happy • very happy people who are urban compared to very happy people who are rural • happy people who are rural